-- 3-hole lined 8-1/2 by 11" notepaper - a pen (black or blue ink only) or HB pencil - liquid paper or other means of making corrections neatly - 2 write on overhead transparencies - 2 different colored water-soluble (washable) overhead transparency pens
+- 3-hole lined 8-1/2 by 11" notepaper - a pen (black or blue ink only) or HB pencil - liquid paper or other means of making corrections neatly - 2 write on overhead transparencies - 2 different colored water-soluble (washable) overhead transparency pens - portfolio folder to keep all assignments and rewritten work

-Recommended: You'll want to have a good English to English dictionary.
+Recommended: You'll want to have a good English/English dictionary.
 I strongly recommend you bring your English dictionary to each class if you want to improve your spelling, vocabulary, and comprehension.
+Also, a Thesaurus is highly recommended.